awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-changestate.md

 Required: Yes

 Force
 If set, forces the instances to stop\.
-The instances do not have an opportunity to flush file system caches or file system metadata\.
+The instances don't have an opportunity to flush file system caches or file system metadata\.
 If you use this option, you must perform file system check and repair procedures\.
-This option is not recommended for EC2 instances for Windows Server\.
+This option isn't recommended for EC2 instances for Windows Server\.
 Type: Boolean
 Required: No